 Our physical and mental health are closely linked.
 Those of us who have a long-term physical health condition are also likely to experience mental health problems such as depression and anxiety.

-This doesn’t mean mental ill-health is inevitable though, or that you have to put up with it.
+This doesn’t mean mental ill-health is inevitable though.
 There is support available as well as things you can do to help yourself.

 What do we mean by long-term physical conditions?

 Long-term physical conditions are those which can’t currently be cured but can be managed with medication or other treatment.
 They are also known as chronic conditions.
 Examples include diabetes, asthma, arthritis, epilepsy, chronic fatigue syndrome and high blood pressure.

 More than 15 million people in England have one or more long-term physical conditions.
 They’re more common in older people (58% of people over 60 compared to 14% of people under 40) and in more deprived groups, but anyone can be affected.

 You may find having a long-term physical condition affects many areas of your life, including your relationships, your ability to work, your finances and your mental health.

 How can a long-term physical condition affect my mental health?

 Having a long-term physical condition can lead to social isolation, low self-esteem, stigma and discrimination.
 You may feel tired, frustrated, worried or stressed, especially when dealing with pain, tests, treatments or flare ups.